ItsNonestop/Honeypot-Decoy-Lab/README.md

 Use Docker or Python to run the skeleton locally.
 No outbound connections are made.
 This repo aims to stay small, clear and easy to extend.
+Cross-platform helper scripts are provided for Windows, macOS, and Linux.

 ```
 [attacker] -> [ssh server] -> [fake shell] -> [logger] -> [JSONL files]